dockpit/dockpit.github.io/in/md/features/ui.md

     * no users (8)
     - one user and a project (22)
 ---
-Comes with a minimal web UI to set up dependencies in predictive states and a CLI to quickly switch between them
+Rapidly **configure and populate** databases, message queues and service registries through a Web UI and switch between different setups from the comfort of your shell.